-Eligibility: Any non-fiction film made for cinema, broadcast or web release with a running time of at least 40 minutes and a maximum time of three hours, not including entirely or scripted or improvised fictionalisations of actual events.
-If the documentary is part of a series that exceeds the three-hour limit entrants must choose the three hours of content they wish to be judged on i.e the first three episodes.
+Entries can comprise any nonfiction film made for cinema, broadcast or web release with a running time of at least 40 minutes and a maximum time of three hours, not including entirely scripted or improvised fictionalisations of actual events.
+If the documentary is part of a series that exceeds the three-hour limit entrants must choose the three hours of content they wish to be judged on (i.e. the first three episodes).

 Entries that have appeared within regularly scheduled television current affairs programs must be documentary in nature and execution.

 Number of entrants: The named entrant(s) should be the individual(s) most involved in the key journalistic and creative aspects of the filmmaking process.
 A maximum of three people may be designated as entrants, at least one of whom must be the credited director who exercised directorial control.

 Congratulations Sarah Ferguson, Nial Fulton and Tony Jones, winners of the 2020 Walkley Documentary Award

 The Revelation team set out to achieve a series of television firsts — to interview Catholic priest sex offenders and film their trials.
 The level of difficulty in achieving those ambitions was enormous.